-Whereas ICAO policy guidance on measures to address environmental concerns related to aircraft noise and engine emissions has been developed, amended and published; and
+Whereas ICAO policy guidance on measures to address environmental concerns related to aircraft noise and engine emissions has been published; and

-Whereas the Council has adopted medium- and long-term technology goals for reduction of noise and oxides of nitrogen (NOx), and technology and operational goals for aircraft fuel burn reduction;
+Whereas the Council has adopted medium- and long-term technology goals for reduction of noise and oxides of nitrogen (NOx) while making significant progress on technology and operational goals for aircraft fuel burn reduction;

-- 1. Welcomes the continuing benefits of the more stringent aircraft noise Standard in Annex 16, Volume I, Chapter 4 that took effect on 1 January 2006; - 2.
-Welcomes the consideration by the Council in June 2013 of the new, more stringent Standard for noise to be implemented on or after 31 December 2017 and on or after 31 December 2020 for aircraft less than 55 tonnes: - 3.
-Welcomes the consideration by the Council in June 2013 of the new Standard for noise to be implemented for Tilt-rotor aircraft on or after 1 January 2018; - 4.
-Welcomes the plan approved by the Council in June 2013 for the further development and finalization of an aircraft CO2 Standard by 2016; - 5.
-Requests the Council, with the assistance and cooperation of other bodies of the Organization and of other international organizations, to continue with vigour the work related to the development of Standards, Recommended Practices and Procedures and/or guidance material dealing with the impact of aviation on the environment; - 6.
-Welcomes the adoption by the Council in June 2013 of the medium- and long-term technology goals for reducing aircraft noise and technology and operational goals for aircraft fuel burn reduction; - 7.
-Requests the Council to ensure that its Committee on Aviation Environmental Protection (CAEP) pursues its work programme in the noise and emissions fields expeditiously in order that appropriate solutions can be developed as quickly as possible, and that the necessary resources are made available to do so; - 8.
-Urges Member States from regions of the world that are currently under-represented in CAEP to participate in the Committee's work; - 9.
-Requests the Council to provide States and International Organizations information on available measures to reduce the impact of aviation operations on the environment so that action can be taken using the appropriate measures: - 10.
-Urges Member States to follow, where appropriate, the ICAO provisions developed pursuant to Resolving Clause 5 of this Appendix; and - 11.
-Requests the Council to continue the work on developing and employing scenarios for assessing the future environmental impact of aviation emissions and to cooperate with other international organizations in this area.
+1. Welcomes the continuing benefits of the more stringent aircraft noise Standard in Annex 16, Volume I, Chapter 4 that took effect on 1 January 2006 and the work initiated in 2010 on assessing scenarios for more stringent noise Standards;

+2. Welcomes the consideration by the Council in May 2010 of the new, more stringent Standards for emissions of NOx proposed to be implemented on 31 December 2013 as well as consideration of a production cut-off for aircraft engines not meeting the current Standards for emissions of NOx proposed to be implemented on 31 December 2012;

+3. Welcomes the plan approved by the Council in May 2010 for development of an aircraft CO2 Standard;

+4. Requests the Council, with the assistance and cooperation of other bodies of the Organization and of other international organizations, to continue with vigour the work related to the development of Standards, Recommended Practices and Procedures and/or guidance material dealing with the impact of aviation on the environment;

+5. Welcomes the adoption by the Council in May 2010 of the medium- and long-term technology goals for reducing aircraft noise and engine emissions of NOx;

+6. Requests the Council, with the assistance and cooperation of other bodies of the Organization and of other international organizations, to establish medium- and long-term technology and operational goals related to aircraft fuel burn, in addition to the recent development of NOx and noise reduction goals;

+7. Requests the Council to ensure that its Committee on Aviation Environmental Protection (CAEP) pursues its work programme in the noise and emissions fields expeditiously in order that appropriate solutions can be developed as quickly as possible, and that the necessary resources are made available to do so;

+8. Urges Contracting States from regions of the world that are currently under-represented in CAEP to participate in the Committee's work;

+9. Requests the Council to provide States and International Organizations information on available measures to reduce the impact of aviation operations on the environment so that action can be taken using the appropriate measures;

+10. Urges Contracting States to follow, where appropriate, the ICAO provisions developed pursuant to Clause 4 of this Appendix; and

+11. Requests the Council to continue the work on developing and employing scenarios for assessing the future environmental impact of aviation emissions and to cooperate with other international organizations in this area.